jzhen3/ML-Project/README.md

 Our group expect models with higher recall rate (0.7) because False negative means that the recommendation system does not predict what clients like to watch.
 If the model can achieve higher recall rate, we can accept relatively lower precision rate (0.6).
 Secondly, we expect a ROC graph’s angle close to the right angle and the AUC is greater than 0.7.
 F1 score take into account of both false positive and false negative.

 ## Unsupervised Methods:
-1. GMM
-2. Hierarchical Clustering Algorithm
+1. Hierarchical Clustering Algorithm
+2. Principle Component Analysis
+3. Collaborative filtering

 ### Matrix for Unsupervised Methods:
 we will choose four matrixes to evaluate the models' performance